 Many of the funds we manage invest in securities or other financial instruments that are not publicly traded or are otherwise viewed as "illiquid."
-In many cases, the funds we manage may be prohibited by contract or by applicable securities laws from selling such securities for a period of time.
-The ability of many funds, particularly the private equity funds, to dispose of investments is heavily dependent on the public equity markets.
+In many cases, the funds we manage may be permitted by contract or by applicable securities laws to sell such securities only after a period of time and then only at such times when we do not possess material nonpublic information.
+The ability of many funds, particularly the private equity funds, to dispose of investments is heavily dependent on the capital markets and in particular the public equity markets.
+Many of the funds we manage invest in private credit opportunities and the ability to dispose of such instruments prior to maturity is heavily dependent upon the secondary trading market for such instruments.
+Such markets are still developing and could be subject to periods where the general partner of the fund deems the level of trading not to be appropriate.
 Furthermore, large holdings even of publicly traded securities can often be disposed of only over a substantial period of time, exposing the investment returns to risks of downward movement in market prices during the disposition period.
 Accordingly, the funds we manage may be forced, under certain conditions, to sell securities at a loss.

-In addition, many investments by our retirement services business are in securities that are not publicly traded or that otherwise lack liquidity, such as its privately placed fixed maturity securities, below investment grade securities, investments in mortgage loans and alternative investments.
+In addition, many investments by our retirement services business are in securities that are not publicly traded or that otherwise lack liquidity, such as its privately placed fixed maturity securities, below investment grade securities, investments in mortgage loans and other alternative investments.
 These relatively illiquid types of investments are recorded at fair value.
 If a material liquidity demand is triggered and we are unable to satisfy the demand with the sources of liquidity available to us, our retirement services business could be forced to sell certain of its assets and there can be no assurance that it would be able to sell them for the values at which such assets are recorded and it might be forced to sell them at significantly lower prices.
 In many cases, our retirement services business may also be prohibited by contract or applicable securities laws from selling such securities for a period of time.
 Thus, it may be impossible or costly to liquidate positions rapidly in order to meet unexpected withdrawal or recapture obligations.
 This potential mismatch between the liquidity of assets and liabilities could have a material and adverse effect on our business, financial condition, results of operations and cash flows.